A kitchen faucet is one of the most-used fixtures in your home, so it’s bound to go through some wear and tear over the years.

-So whether you’re DIYing it or hiring a professional, you’ll know what to expect.
+So whether you’re DIYing it or hiring a professional for a kitchen remodeling project, you’ll know what to expect.
 Let’s get started!

 Prepping Your Kitchen